 - Create a new custom group in FortiClient EMS and add the test endpoints to it.

-- Create a new endpoint profile.
+- Create new endpoint profiles.

 - Check that FortiClient on the test endpoints received the new profile.